How to Help a Student in Distress

 "I'm glad you trust me, because I want to help.
-That's why I am telling you we need to consult with a counselor to help you figure out what to do."
+That's why I am telling you we need to consult with a clinician to help you figure out what to do."

 "It seems like this is an issue that really deserves the time you are devoting to it, but I can't stay up any later talking with you or I'll fall asleep in class tomorrow.
 Why don't you switch to writing in your journal now, and I'll meet you tomorrow for breakfast."